-In preparing the ribs, remove the papery membrane on the back of the ribs.
+Start by removing the silver skin on the back of the ribs.
 Use a paper towel or kitchen towel to grip and pull it away in one piece.

 Cut through the meat in between the ribs and divide each rack of ribs into 3 to 4 portions.

-Seal the bags and transfer to the refrigerator.
-Rest for 4 to 12 hours.
+After sealing the bags, refrigerate and let them rest for 4 to 12 hours.

-Prepare the precision cooker when ready to cook.
+When ready to cook, prepare your precision cooker and start pre-heating.
 For extra-meaty ribs, set to 145°F. For traditionally textured ribs, set to 165°F.

 Place the vacuum bags with ribs in the water bath.
 Cover with a lid or an aluminum foil and cook for 36 hours at 145°F or for 12 hours at 165°F.

-When ready to cook, remove the ribs from vacuum bags.
-Carefully pat dry with paper towels.
+When ready to cook, carefully remove the ribs from vacuum bags and gently pat dry with paper towels.